 Headphones, unlike loudspeakers, are available in several different types over a wide impedance range.
-Communications-type magnetic headphones, for example, are usually specified as 2500Ω or 5000Ω .
-Communications-type crystal headphones can exhibit an impedance of 30K-100K.
+Communications-type magnetic headphones, for example, are often specified as 2500Ω or 5000Ω , although lower impedances are available.
+Communications-type crystal headphones can exhibit an impedance of 30K - 100K.
 Stereo headphones exhibit low impedance, common values being 3.2Ω , 4Ω , 8Ω , 16Ω , 32Ω , and 600Ω .
-A small earplug, such as those used with hearing aids and shirtpocket transistor radios, can present a DC resistance of 2K-3K and an AC impedance of 6700Ω .
+A small earplug, such as those used with hearing aids and shirtpocket transistor radios, can present a dc resistance of $2k\Omega - 3k\Omega$ and an ac impedance of 6700Ω .